Documentation

 outputnoneOutput template overrides.
 See Output templates below.

-thresholdsnonePer-analyzer thresholds.
+thresholdsnonePer-rule thresholds.
 See Thresholds below.

 Linters and type checks for all four languages run automatically.
 Each language also has an opt-in test gate: go-test, cargo-test, pytest, and a JS test gate that runs jest or vitest.
 See Gates for the full list.